 Everyone has seen this screen at least once in their internet life span.
 CDN adds another level of security to your website.
 With CDN, you can set a connection limit, block IPs, it also encrypts traffic and pops up a Captcha for unusually behaving visitors.

 One of the most popular CDN is Cloudflare, Good thing that even personal website owners can use this product since entry features (which provides main benefits) are free.

 Your host provider should be striving for the best performance and security measures for their customers.
 Meaning that all the software and hardware on the provider’s side should all be the latest version.
 In most situations, this will the case yet you should always keep an eye and ask for latest updates and features.

 In your hosting provider dashboard, you will also find the PHP settings tab.
 Our recommendation is always to update it to the newest version because it brings two major benefits – an increase in page load speed and overall website security.
 The thing is that usually hosting providers will keep the lower PHP version (e.g. PHP 6.0) because it is a stable version, all of the plugins are working with it and so on.
 But again, you can use the PHP compatibility checker plugin on WordPress to ensure that all your plugins will work on the latest PHP version before doing the upgrade.

 6. Routers and switches

 The last tip for keeping your WordPress site free of DDoS attacks is to use it.
 There is nothing magical about this step but switches and routers usually have built-in software that is able to notice IP addresses that might cause the attack.
-Of course, hackers might use VPN service to change their IP addresses but anti-attack software filters out most of the fake traffic in a split second.
+Of course, hackers might use a VPN service to change their IP addresses but anti-attack software filters out most of the fake traffic in a split second.